-The digital artwork archive ‘World Wide Window’ was created by visual artist Mikki Nordman and commissioned by the Finnish Cultural and Academic Institutes in response to the Covid-19 virus pandemic.
+The digital artwork ‘World Wide Window’ was created by visual artist Mikki Nordman and commissioned by the Finnish Cultural and Academic Institutes in response to the Covid-19 virus pandemic.

 ‘Mors ego sum mortis.
 Vocor Agnus, sum Leo fortis’